Identifying Instabilities with Quantum Geometry in Flat Band Systems: Effects of Interactions

 and $\chi^{\mathrm{ph}}_{\boldsymbol{q}}$ in \eqnref{chiphiq} is:

 which should equal the susceptibility defined in \eqnref{chiph}.
 Therefore, from \eqnref{Seff}, the $\hat O-\hat O$ response function at the RPA level is given by:

 Note that when the interaction in \eqnref{int} is compatible, i.e. $W_{\boldsymbol{Q}}<0$ at the ordering vector $\boldsymbol{Q}$, then there is an instability at sufficiently low temperature at this wavevector, i.e. $\chi_{\boldsymbol{Q}}^{\mathrm{RPA}}$ diverges at some temperature.
-Moreover, when the interaction $W_{\bm{q}}$ is roughly momentum-independent, then the first instability encountered upon lowering temperature is the nesting one at wavevector $\bm{Q}$.
+Specifically, the critical temperature is estimated by the condition: Moreover, when the interaction $W_{\bm{q}}$ is roughly momentum-independent, then the first instability encountered upon lowering temperature is the nesting one at wavevector $\bm{Q}$.
 When these conditions are satisfied, we can expect the low temperature order to coincide with the one found by the high temperature analysis.